home-assistant/home-assistant.io/source/_integrations/gree.markdown

 ### Supported models

-Any Gree Smart device working with the Gree+ app should be supported, including non-Gree branded devices including some sold by Trane.
+Any Gree Smart device working with the Gree+ app should be supported, including non-Gree branded devices, including some sold by Trane.